tdiprima/ssh-bouncer/README.md

 Ready to actually block people?
 Flip `"block_enabled": false` to `true`.
 Double check your IP is in `"whitelist"` first.
 Seriously.

+Blocks aren't forever.
+Each one expires after `"block_duration_minutes"` (default `60`) and the firewall rule gets pulled automatically.
+On every startup SSH Bouncer compares its records against the live firewall: records for rules that vanished get dropped, and leftover `sshbouncer`-tagged rules with no record get adopted so they still expire on schedule.

 ## Test it without touching anything real

 Fake attack, fake log, zero firewall changes.
 No sudo needed: